jpolanco94/QuickScale_MSSA_Project/README.md

 This requirements traceability matrix provides a better visual representation of what test cases fulfill which requirements.
 For larger web applications I will need to create a legend to help those who are looking at the RTM better understand what is going on.

 ![RTM2](https://github.com/jpolanco94/QuickScale_MSSA_Project/blob/master/Documentation/RTM_Two.png)
 This second requirements traceability matrix displays my progress up to this point.
+Currently 100% of my requirements are covered by test cases and 75% of those requirements have passing test cases.
+Only one of my test cases has failed so far but there are 4 important requirements which have not had features implemented to even be able to test yet.

+Most of the front end features of this app are passing, meaning that from a users perspective it may seem that this is a completed application.

 [Top](#table-of-contents)